jkillingsworth/configs/README.md

 ## Overview

-This is a collection of configurations for various things.
+This is a collection of configurations and settings.